yo61/hiera_yamlgpg/README.md

  * hiera_yamlgpg will deep dive into hashes and arrays and only attempt to decrypt values that are strings.

-This means a contributor doesn't your private key to add a new encrypted parameter to a yaml file.
+This means a contributor doesn't need your private key to add a new encrypted parameter to a yaml file.
 The **yaml file itself is unencrypted**, only the **values are encrypted**.
 A contributor only needs a public key to add a new encrypted value.
 It also means one can have lists of encrypted values, lists of